PaddlePaddle/models/fluid/recommendation/ctr/README.md

 cost is `0.445196`.

 ### Distributed Train
-Run a 2 pserver 2 trainer distribute training on a single machine
+Run a 2 pserver 2 trainer distribute training on a single machine.
+In distributed training setting, training data is splited by trainer_id, so that training data do not overlap among trainers

 ```bash
 sh cluster_train.sh